Manoj Tiwary (cricketer): Indian Premier League

 Tiwary was signed by Delhi Daredevils in the initial seasons of the Indian Premier League.
 He was traded to the Kolkata Knight Riders in exchange for Moises Henriques before the 2010 IPL season.
 In the auction for 4th edition of the Indian Premier League, he was signed by the Kolkata Knight Riders.
 He scored the winning runs for Kolkata in the final of 2012 competition.

 In February 2017, Tiwary was bought by the Rising Pune Supergiants team for the 2017 Indian Premier League and in January 2018, he was bought by the Kings XI Punjab in the 2018 IPL auction.

 Political career

 Tiwary joined Mamata Banerjee's All India Trinamool Congress party in February 2021.
 He was selected as a candidate for the 2021 West Bengal Legislative Assembly election in Shibpur (Vidhan Sabha constituency), winning the seat and is a Member of the Legislative Assembly of West Bengal.
-In the Third Banerjee ministry he was appointed a minister of state for Affairs of Sports and Youth.
+In the Third Banerjee ministry he was appointed a Minister of State for Affairs of Sports and Youth.

+Tiwari quit the All India Trinamool Congress party on 5 May 2026, a day after the party lost the 2026 West Bengal Legislative Assembly election.
+After quitting, he made allegations of corruption in the TMC, saying he was refused a party ticket for the election because he refused to pay Rs 5 crores, while making many other allegations.